School Psychology Ph.D.

 750 1st Street, NE, Washington, D.C.
 20002

-Students normally enter the doctoral program in school psychology after completion of requirements for both the master or education and the specialist in education (sixth-year certificate as associate school psychologist) degrees.
-However, students lacking such certification, but holding the master’s degree in a related field, may be admitted to the program with the provision that sixth-year certification (entry level for Georgia Department of Education state certification as associate school psychologist) is attained promptly.
+Students normally enter the doctoral program in school psychology after completion of requirements for both the master of education and the specialist in education (sixth-year certificate as associate school psychologist) degrees.
+However, students lacking such certification, but holding the master's degree in a related field, may be admitted to the program with the provision that sixth-year certification (entry level for Georgia Department of Education state certification as associate school psychologist) is attained promptly.